Exciting 2-Weeks Itinerary in the Philippines

 Note: The easiest way to explore South Cebu is by renting a motorbike.
 If you’re uncomfortable driving or don’t have a driver’s license, you can also charter a motorbike/habal-habal guide for a reasonable rate.
 Public transport is also available.

 Oslob is a coastal town located in Southern Cebu.
 It’s mostly popular for its whale shark activity.
 However, I don’t recommend this as it’s not ethical or sustainable.
-You can read more about Whale Shark Watching in Oslob (Cebu).

-Go to the beachside area and rent a boat to Sumilon Island, a private island which is known for its white sand bar.
+Instead, head to the beachside area and rent a boat to Sumilon Island, a private island which is known for its white sand bar.
 Spend the morning relaxing here.

 Head back to the mainland for lunch.
 Afterwards, head to Tumalog Falls which is several minutes away from the beach.